Auto Insurance

 Prior Authorization

 This is a certificate normally required for difficult medical procedures.
 It contains statements that give a health care provider proof that an insurance company will pay for the service.
-Individuals may use search certificates to allow treatments to proceed.
+Individuals may use such certificates to allow treatments to proceed.
+The prior authorization process has faced increased regulatory scrutiny, with the CMS Interoperability and Prior Authorization Final Rule requiring health plans to respond to standard prior authorization requests within 72 hours for urgent cases and 7 calendar days for non-urgent cases.

 Choosing a Health Insurance Policy